Suez Crisis: Diplomatic solutions

-Menzies' argued for compensation for the Suez Canal Company and the "establishment of principles" for the future use of the canal in a 7 September official communique to Nasser, and called for a convention to recognise Egyptian sovereignty of the canal, but for the establishment of an international body to run the canal.
+Menzies argued for compensation for the Suez Canal Company and the "establishment of principles" for the future use of the canal in a 7 September official communique to Nasser.
+He called for a convention to recognise Egyptian sovereignty of the canal but for the establishment of an international body to run the canal.
 Nasser rejected Menzies' proposals.
 Menzies hinted to Nasser that Britain and France might use force to resolve the crisis, but the US openly opposed the use of force and Menzies left Egypt without success.

 The United States proposed an association of canal users that would set rules for its operation.
 Fourteen of the other nations, not including Pakistan, agreed.
 Britain believed that violation of the association rules would result in military force, but the United States opposed military action.
 Eisenhower felt the crisis had to be handled peacefully; he told Eden that American public opinion, and the international community, "would be outraged" unless all peaceful routes had been exhausted.
 The Americans refused to support any move that could be seen as imperialism or colonialism, seeing the US as the champion of decolonisation.

 "The British and French reluctantly agreed to pursue the diplomatic avenue but viewed it as merely an attempt to buy time, during which they continued their military preparations."
 The British disregarded Eisenhower's argument that the American people would not accept a military solution, and doubted that Eisenhower had a determination to avoid war.
 Eden and other leading British officials believed that Nasser's engagement with communist states, support for Palestinian fedayeen, and attempts to destabilise pro-Western Arab regimes, would persuade the Americans to accept British and French actions if they were presented as a fait accompli.